How to Fix a Flat in 5-Minutes using a Tire Repair Kit

-You are driving down the road, when you hear a loud pop, and your vehicle suddenly begins leaning to one side.
+Imagine you are driving down the road in your car, when you hear a loud pop, and your vehicle suddenly begins leaning to one side.
 You pull over to inspect, and lo-and-behold you have a flat tire.
-A flat tire is a quick way to ruin somebody’s day, everybody hates a flat – especially if you were already running late – and now you must stay put and wait for AAA to tow your vehicle to a repair shop.
+A flat tire is a quick way to ruin somebody’s day, especially if you were already running late – and now you must stay put and wait for AAA to tow your vehicle to a repair shop.
+If you can't fix a flat tire yourself, roadside assistance is another option to help with your car in emergency situations.
 This problem is much more common than you would like to believe, and like most problems, it has a solution.
+Instead of waiting for a tow, having a spare or a spare tire as a backup can help you get back on the road quickly.

 It is time you learn how to fix a flat tire yourself, saving money on the tow, and the tire replacement.